 The beauty of minor league teams is the way they reflect their, well, home base.
 So it’s no surprise that the Durham Bulls began in 1902 as the Tobacconists.
 Since 1995, the Bulls have played at Durham Bulls Athletic Park, known in these parts as “DBAP.”
 As depicted in the 1988 movie Bull Durham, loosely based on real-life North Carolina minor leaguer Crash Davis, a snorting bull with fiery red eyes is perched atop the outfield fence.
 After a home run, smoke pours from his nostrils.
 Young fans with gloves in hand plan to catch one.

 As American as Uncle Sam and the Stars and Stripes, baseball in Greensboro is all about the “Hoppers,” as in-the-know local fans call their team.
-After decades of play at the circa-1926 World War Memorial Stadium, in 2005, the Hoppers moved up the road to a new stadium that seats 7,500.
+After decades of play at the circa-1926 World War Memorial Stadium, the team (formerly known as the Greensboro Hornets), moved up the road to a new stadium in 2005.
 In 1992, an 18-year-old Derek Jeter started his legendary run in a Hornets uniform.

 You may know those freshwater crustaceans as mudbugs, crayfish, yabbies, or spoondogs.
 But in Hickory, they’re the Crawdads.
 The team plays at L.P.
 Frans Stadium.
 Built three miles from I-40 in 1993, the stadium seats 5,062 fans and is home to the Crawdad Cafe.
 The team has appeared in the South Atlantic League playoffs 10 times and won the championship in 2002, 2004, and 2015.